flaviu-gostin/xrd_analysis_workflow/README.md

 This workflow takes raw 2D images, performs azimuthal integration on them resulting in an intensity versus 2theta plot and calculates lattice spacing from peak position.

 Please try to reproduce my results on your machine by following the steps bellow.
 You will know it worked if you get two figures and a text file in `xrd_analysis_workflow/results/final/`.
 These should look like Fig. 1c (page 25), Fig. S1 (page 35) and the 1st row in Table 2 (page 31) in the manuscript at `xrd_analysis_workflow/doc/manuscript.pdf`.
-Please let me know how it went by issuing an `Issue` at the top of the screen or otherwise.
+Please let me know how it went by issuing an `Issue` at the top of the screen or email me.
 You are also welcome to send me `Pull requests`.

 ## Follow these steps: